openapi-library/OpenAPIValidators/CONTRIBUTING.md

 - New code should be consistent with existing code.
 - PRs should remain focused in scope and not contain unrelated commits or code changes.
 - Please ask before embarking on any significant pull request, to ensure we will want to merge into the project.
 - If this is your first pull request for this project, please add yourself as a contributor!
 Just comment on your pull request: `@all-contributors please add <your-username> for <contribution>` ([see example](https://allcontributors.org/docs/en/bot/usage#all-contributors-add)) and the All Contributors bot will raise a PR adding you to the [Contributors section of our main README](https://github.com/openapi-library/OpenAPIValidators#contributors).
-Note, this indicates that you accept the IBM Contributor License Agreement [below](#IBM-Contributor-License-Agreement).

 Follow this process if you'd like to work on this project: